- Monthly Book Group – People of the Book

 Interested in learning more?
 Contact firstname.lastname@example.org.

-The Germantown Jewish Centre Israeli dance group meets virtually ever Sunday morning from 10:00am to 12:30pm from September through June.
-Under the guidance of an experienced teacher, the sessions begin with instruction and review before moving on to intermediate level dances.
-It is an informal, friendly group, and always welcomes new dancers! $5 per session.
+The Germantown Jewish Centre Israeli dance group meets on Sunday mornings from 10:00 AM to 12:30 PM from September through June, and on Wednesday evenings from 7:00-9:00 PM during the summer.
+Under the guidance of an experienced teacher (Grant Shulman), the sessions begin with instruction and review before moving on to intermediate level dances.
+It is an informal, friendly, and inclusive group, and always welcomes new dancers! $5 per session.
+For more information, please contact Grant Shulman at GShulman100@aol.com or Tamar Magdovitz at email@example.com.

 Parshat HaShavua B’Ivrit